 where $\mathcal{Z}_{G,\upbeta,q}$ is the partition function so that $\upmu_{G,\upbeta,q}$ is a probability measure.
 The Ising model corresponds to $q=2$.
 The critical temperature for $q$-state Potts model is $\upbeta_c(q)=-\log(1-p_c(q))=\log(1+\sqrt{q})$, where $p_c(q)$ is the critical probability of the corresponding FK$_q$ percolations.
 For $q \in [1,4]$, the phase transition at the critical point is continuous~\cite{DCST17}, and it is conjectured that the scaling limit of critical $q$-state Potts model can be described by simple $\CLE_\kappa$, where $\kappa=4 \arccos(-\sqrt{q}/2)/\pi \in [8/3,4]$.
 The convergence of critical Ising interfaces to $\CLE_3$ was proved in~\cite{BH19}.

-Let $k\in\{1,\cdots,q-1\}$ and $r=k/q$.
-As explained in Section~\ref{subsec:discrete}, if we first sample $\upvarsigma$ according to critical $q$-state Potts measure, and then set $\sigma(v)=R$ if $\upvarsigma(v) \in \{1,\cdots,k\}$ and $\sigma(v)=B$ otherwise for each $v \in V$ from a critical $q$-state Potts model, then the law of $(\sigma(v))_{v\in V}$ is exactly the fuzzy Potts measure $\mu_{G,q,r}$.
-Therefore, Theorem~\ref{thm:fuzzy-potts-one-arm} applies to the Ising model and 3-states Potts model.
-Figure~\ref{fig:3-Potts} illustrates a critical Potts configuration, where we treat vertices with 1 spin (resp. $2,3$ spin) as red (resp. blue), respectively.
+Let $k\in\{1,\ldots,q-1\}$ and $r=k/q$.
+As explained in Section~\ref{subsec:discrete}, if we first sample $\upvarsigma$ according to critical $q$-state Potts measure, and then set $\sigma(v)=R$ if $\upvarsigma(v) \in \{1,\ldots,k\}$ and $\sigma(v)=B$ otherwise for each $v \in V$, then the law of $(\sigma(v))_{v\in V}$ is exactly the fuzzy Potts measure $\mu_{G,q,r}$.
+Therefore, Theorem~\ref{thm:fuzzy-potts-one-arm} applies to the Ising model and {3-state Potts} model.
+Figure~\ref{fig:3-Potts} illustrates a critical Potts configuration, where we treat vertices with {spin 1 (resp.\ spins 2 and 3)} as red (resp.\ blue), respectively.
 The existence of a mixed $2,3$ one-arm in the critical 3-state Potts model is equivalent to the existence of a blue arm in the fuzzy Potts model with $q=3$ and $r=1/3$.
 Corollary~\ref{cor:3-Potts-bichromatic} follows thereby once assuming that Conjecture~\ref{conj:fk-to-cle} holds for $q=3$.